Quickstart: Explore and analyze costs with Cost analysis

 - Download cost analysis data

-Cost analysis supports a variety of Azure account types.
+Cost analysis supports different kinds of Azure account types.
 To view the full list of supported account types, see Understand Cost Management data.
 To view cost data, you need at least read access for your Azure account.

 For Enterprise Agreement (EA) customers, you must have at least read access to one or more of the following scopes to view cost data.